-"Damn," Landry succinctly said, "okay then...get back to the Sun Tzu, Commander.
-Stay at the rear...you're in no condition to fight.
+"Damn," Landry was quite prompt in his reaction.
+"Alright, then.
+Get back to the Sun Tzu, Commander.
+Stay at the rear, you're in no condition to fight.
 Commodore, Fleetmaster, I believe we should ready the fleets.
 This will be our first test against Ori technology...even dumbed down Ori technology."

 Keyes nodded, while Nar thumped his chest.
 The two vanished, along with Cheng, in Asgard beams.
-They had a battle to fight...and damn it, they would fight it.
+They had a battle to fight.

 They wouldn't lose, not this time.